 - Journaling: Writing about the things that are bothering us Is quite helpful.
 Keeping a journal can prove very helpful in stress management.
 Writing before going to bed or taking 15-20 min out every day to document the stressful thoughts can provide a feeling of relief.

-- Letting out ones feelings: Talking to friends or someone who can understand our feelings is a healthy way to relieve stress.
-Talking to a professional such as counselor or a psychologist can also aid in handling stress.
+- Letting out one’s feelings: Talking to friends or someone who can understand our feelings is a healthy way to relieve stress.
+Talking to a professional such as a counselor or a psychologist can also aid in handling stress.
 Always remember to talk, laugh, cry, and express anger when you need to.

 - Involve in pleasurable activities: Doing things that we like are another way of reducing stress.
 Getting involved in our favorite hobby to past time such as gardening, reading, horse or bike riding, going out for motives, being creative, painting, drawing, anything that helps an individual feel light should be added to an everyday to-do list as it keeps stress at its bay.

-- Mindfulness: Living in the moment and appreciating what we have now and our blessings helps us look with a brighter perspective.
+- Mindfulness: Living in the moment and appreciating what we have now and our blessings help us look with a brighter perspective.
 Focusing on the now helps us relax in return reduces our stress.